cpn-io/cpn-js/cpn-ide-docs/docs/project_tree.md

 ## Monitors
 The Monitors entry of the Project Tree provides information about the monitors applied to the net.
-To open the subentries of the Monitors entry, click on the black triangle next to the name of a particular monitor.
+To open the subentries of the Monitors entry,click on the black triangle next to the name of a particular monitor.
 Edititing of the monitors subentries is available within the Monitor tab of the Properties Panel.

 ![Screenshot](img/tree-monitors.png)